laurenriffe/Riffe-Python-Portfolio/RIFFE_LPP_RAG:/README.md

  ### Notes
  - Ensure the DuckDB file is committed and referenced via a valid relative path.
  - For deployment stability compute database paths relative to config.py.

  ## Streamlit Deployment
  The application is deployed on Streamlit Cloud:
  https://riffe-python-portfolio-xbjappotxgl2ee9wrexfxma.streamlit.app/

  ## Professional Summary
  This project demonstrates how thoughtful agent configuration  curated document selection  and retrieval-first design can produce reliable  transparent  and academically grounded AI systems.
- It highlights that effective RAG systems are not about larger models  but about better sources  stronger guardrails  and domain-aligned design decisions.
+It highlights that effective RAG systems are not about larger models, but about better sources, stronger guardrails, and domain-aligned design decisions.